Comprehensive Guide to Small Animal Care

 Exercise: Ensure your pet gets regular exercise to maintain physical health.
 Provide exercise wheels for hamsters, playpens for rabbits, and opportunities for your pet to explore and play safely.

 Interactive Toys: Use toys and activities that stimulate your pet’s mind and encourage natural behaviors.
-Chew toys, tunnels, and puzzle feeders are great for mental and physical enrichment.
+Chew toys, tunnels, and puzzle feeders are great enrichment toys for small pets that offer both mental and physical benefits.

 Social Interaction: